-That's the

-hinges on its ability to pick up on current trends, respondtopublicneeds, distribute meaningful, practical advice, and secure citizen support, all in good measure.
+That's the hinges ability on its to pick up on current trends, respondtopublicneeds, distribute meaningful, practical advice, and secure citizen support, the all in good measure.

-It requires innovative ways to finance all of the special places and things.
+It requires innovative ways to finance all of ments and the special places and things.
 The ENMAX Legacy Parks Program has been a godsend for Calgary in that respect.